w3c/i18n-discuss/explainers/string-meta-explainer-402.md

 One of the reasons for string data values in an API to have independant direction metadata are what we call "spillover effects".
 When text (such as a value returned by an API) is inserted into a larger string, the resulting string may appear scrambled due to the application of bidi.
 Overcoming spillover effects requires that data values inserted into the page be "bidi isolated" from the surrounding text, which, in turn, requires a base direction for the inserted value.

-For example, consider the pattern string:
+For example, consider the Arabic language pattern string:

 > السعر  # + # الشحن

-This means roughly "Price x + y in shipping".
-When we insert the item price and shipping charge, though, we get a spillover effect:
+This means roughly "Price {item_price} + {ship_amt} in shipping".
+When we insert the item price (let's say it is `1234.56 AED`) and shipping charge (let's say it is `12.99 AED`), though, we get a spillover effect:

 > السعر 1,234.56 AED + 12.99 AED الشحن